Stardust (Neil Gaiman novel): Plot

-Tristran meets a small, hairy man; who gives Tristran a silver chain, and a magic candle-stub which allows one to travel great distances quickly while it burns.
-Tristran uses the candle to reach the star, but is surprised to find that it is actually a young woman named Yvaine.
-Resolving to take her to Victoria anyway, Tristran tethers Yvaine to him with the chain; however, the candle burns out before he can return.
-Tristran and Yvaine travel on foot; however, Yvaine escapes on a unicorn when Tristran unchains her and leaves in search of food.
-Meanwhile, the witch-queen encounters Semele; who deceives the witch-queen into disclosing the purpose of her journey.
+Tristran meets a small man who gives him a silver chain, and a magic candle-stub which allows one to travel great distances quickly while it burns.
+Tristran uses the candle to reach the star, which turns out to be a young woman named Yvaine.
+Resolving to take her to Victoria, Tristran tethers Yvaine to him with the chain; however, the candle burns out before he can return.
+Tristran and Yvaine travel on foot.
+Yvaine escapes on a unicorn when Tristran unchains her and leaves in search of food.
+Meanwhile, the witch-queen encounters Semele, who deceives her into disclosing what her mission is.
 The enraged witch-queen puts a curse on her, which prevents her from seeing, touching or perceiving the star.

-After discovering that Yvaine is gone, Tristran manages to catch a ride in Primus' carriage.
-The witch-queen conjures a wayside inn to catch Yvaine, who is drawing near.
-Yvaine arrives at the inn, followed shortly after by Tristran and Primus.
-The witch-queen attempts to poison Tristran but the unicorn warns him just in time.
-He rushes back to the inn as the witch-queen murders Primus.
-Tristran escapes with Yvaine by forming a makeshift candle from the remnants of the magic candle.
-Shortly afterwards, Septimus arrives and finds Primus' body.
-He sets off in search of the witch-queen, to fulfill an obligation to avenge his slain brother.
-Tristran and Yvaine end up stranded on a cloud, miles above Faerie, when the candle burns out; but are rescued by the crew of a flying ship.
-Though Tristran expresses that he no longer intends to force Yvaine to accompany him, she reveals that—by the custom of her kind—because he has saved her life, she is nonetheless obliged to do so.
+After discovering that Yvaine is gone, Tristran catches a ride in Primus's carriage.
+The witch-queen conjures a wayside inn to catch Yvaine, who is approaching.
+Yvaine arrives at the inn, followed by Tristran and Primus.
+The witch-queen attempts to poison Tristran but the unicorn warns him in time.
+He returns to the inn as the witch-queen murders Primus.
+Tristran escapes with Yvaine by forming another candle from the remnants of the magic candle.
+Septimus later arrives and finds Primus' body.
+He sets off looking for the witch-queen, now obligated to avenge Primus.
+Tristran and Yvaine end up stranded on a cloud miles above Faerie when the candle burns out but are rescued by the crew of a flying ship.
+There, Tristran expresses that he no longer intends to force Yvaine to accompany him.
+However, by the custom of her kind, because he has saved her life, she is nonetheless obliged to do so.